 In accordance with the relevant mandatory provident fund laws and regulations of Hong Kong, the Group operates a Mandatory Provident Fund Scheme ("MPF Scheme") for all qualifying Hong Kong employees.
 The assets of the MPF Scheme are held separately from those of the Group in funds under the control of an independent MPF service provider.
 Under the rules of the MPF Scheme, the employer and its employees are each required to make contributions to the MPF Scheme at rates specified in the rules.
 The only obligation of the Group with respect to the MPF Scheme is to make the required contributions under the MPF Scheme.
-The retirement benefits scheme contributions arising from the MPF Scheme charged to the consolidated statement of comprehensive income represent contributions payable to the funds by the Group at rates specified in the rules of the MPF Scheme.
-During the year ended 31 December 2010, the Group made to the MPF Scheme contributions amounting to RMB87,000 (2009: RMB88,000).
+The retirement benefits scheme contributions arising from the MPF Scheme charged to the consolidated statement of comprehensive income represent contributions payable to the funds by the Group at rates specified in the rules of the MPF Scheme contributions amounting to RMB78,000 (2010: RMB87,000).